Hooker Valley Track icebergs

 Aoraki Mount Cook National Park accommodation

 If you’d like to stay in a bit more civilized camp site then I can recommend staying at Glentanner.
 I also stayed here a couple of times and this camp site has amazing views of Mount Cook.
 It offers all facilities you will need, from hot showers to a cooking area and very slow wifi.
 Make sure to book ahead as it’s usually quite full in summer season, we got the last spot upon arrival.
-We actually wanted to stay in nearby Twizel but all campsites were fully booked.
+I actually wanted to stay in nearby Twizel but all campsites were fully booked.
 You can check rates and book your spot online here.

 If you are not camping, you can stay in a hotel or motel in Mount Cook Village but prices can be quite high as Mt Cook Village accommodation is limited.
 Alternatively, you’ll find cheaper options in nearby Twizel or Lake Tekapo.
 Note that these are quite popular spots too and when I stayed here (March) everything was fully booked well in advance, so make sure to book well ahead!